aptech/docs/docs/CR-previousindex.rst

 ::

           2
     ind = 2
           5

-In this example, previousindex decremented ind to index the previous 6x7 subarray in array a.
+In this example, :func:`previousindex` decremented *ind* to index the previous 6x7 subarray in array *a*.

 .. seealso:: Functions :func:`nextindex`, :func:`loopnextindex`, :func:`walkindex`